RayBenefield/dev-xp/docs/worklog.md

 # Worklog

+## #445, #446, #447

+Started working on the basic context system.
+I've got the system working for subbing into a log effect, but I still need to do the work for the database effect.
+I also got sucked into exploring what library to use to do proper string templating where I can do calculations and stuff to do things like calculate total votes or use conditionals or whatnot.
+Lots to explore and experiment with.

 ## #444

 Took some quick time to add in the removal of an intent from the engine.
 Means